MrTechGadget/A2C_DVI_SMD/README.md

 ## Availability

-This card is available for purchase in the US for $35 including shipping on my Tindie Store [MrTechGadget's Gadgets](https://www.tindie.com/products/mrtechgadget/a2cdvi/)
+This card is available for purchase in the US for $35 plus shipping on my Tindie Store [MrTechGadget's Gadgets](https://www.tindie.com/products/mrtechgadget/a2cdvi/)

 ## Flashing Firmware
 The latest firmware can be found on Mike Neil's [A2C_DVI_Firmware repo](https://github.com/FarLeftLane/A2C_DVI_Firmware/tree/master/Releases)